TomConlin/StarBash/README.md

 can we use our answers to figure out where in the sky it is from?
 We would then be able to compare alternative images of the reigon
 with the original to tell what we got right or wrong.

-Do any clusters represent multiple stars?
-Are we missing stars or have too many?
+### Eye candy

+* We can make images of the original and filtered data
+* We can decorate the original image with our cluster statistics
-We can generate an image with our cluster statistics and see.
+* We can generate a new image with our cluster statistics

-### eyecandy
+* We can see if our generated image can be used in place of the original.

-Re write the original data out in the
+Reformat the original data into the
 Net Portable Bit Map (NetPBM) format for grayscale images.